Maker's Mark: Bourbon House & Lounge

-Maker's Mark began creating branded restaurants with the October 2004 opening of Maker's Mark Bourbon House & Lounge in the Fourth Street Live! entertainment complex in Downtown Louisville, Kentucky.
+Maker's Mark began creating branded restaurants with the late 2004 / early 2005 opening of Maker's Mark Bourbon House & Lounge in the Fourth Street Live! entertainment complex in Downtown Louisville, Kentucky.
 In addition to serving Maker's Mark it features bourbons from each of Kentucky's distilleries.

 A second such establishment opened in Kansas City, Missouri's downtown Power & Light District in 2008, and a third at the Indiana Live Casino in Shelbyville, Indiana just outside Indianapolis in March, 2009.